Health System Strengthening

 Between 2009 to 2013, HealthRight Nepal adapted and piloted maternal and neonatal near miss reviews (MNNR) in selected areas of Nepal’s Arghakhanchi district, as part of a multi-faceted effort to document and strengthen maternal and neonatal care (MNC) throughout the health system.
 HealthRight trained maternal health practitioners, including Female Community Health Volunteers (FCHVs), Health Facility Operation and Management Committees (HFOMCs), and other health workers to participate in near miss reviews – an important practice aimed at identifying ways to improve the quality of maternal health care.

 In 2014, HealthRight Nepal received funding from the World Health Organization to undertake an implementation research project to scale up work on MNNR in Arghakhanchi through 2016.
 The overall goal of this study is to understand how district-wide maternal and neonatal near miss reviews can be implemented and scaled-up through the existing health system in Nepal.

 In December 2014 and January 2015, HealthRight facilitated two MNNR trainings in Arghakhanchi for a total of 122 health workers, including medical officers, staff nurses, auxiliary nurse midwives, health assistants and district supervisors, from 15 health facilities and the District Health Office.
-Following these trainings, the health facility teams began collecting near miss review data, which will be ready for preliminary analysis in June 2015.
+Following these trainings, the health facility teams began collecting near miss review data for preliminary analysis.